AdamPGreen/jargon-jar-v4/README.md

 An anti-corporate, snarky Slack app that functions as a virtual "swear jar" for corporate jargon.
 Users can charge colleagues for using business buzzwords, track jargon usage, and view leaderboards of the worst offenders.

+## Features

+### Slack Integration
+- OAuth integration with Slack workspaces
+- `/charge` slash command for charging users for jargon
+- Interactive modals for selecting users and jargon terms
+- Support for adding new jargon terms directly from the charge modal

+### Jargon Modal UX
+The Slack modal for the `/charge` command features an improved user experience:

+#### For Existing Jargon Terms:
+- When a term is selected from the dropdown, the charge amount is automatically populated
+- The description field displays the term definition
+- Users can still modify the charge amount if needed

+#### For New Jargon Terms:
+- When a user enters a term that's not in the dropdown, they can add it directly
+- Users provide a description and default charge amount for the new term
+- Upon submission, the charge is created AND the new term is added to the jargon library

+## Technical Implementation
+- Next.js 14 with App Router for server-side rendering
+- Supabase for database, authentication, and storage
+- Slack API integration for slash commands and interactive elements
+- Serverless functions deployed on Vercel

 ## Getting Started

 ### Prerequisites